 D-SNP Plans and Dental Implant Coverage

-If you qualify for both Medicare and Medicaid ("dual eligible"), you may be eligible for a Dual Eligible Special Needs Plan (D-SNP).
-These plans often come with richer benefits, including more generous dental coverage — annual maximums of $2,000–$5,000 or more, with implants often covered at 50%.
+If you qualify for both Medicare and Medicaid (known as being "dual eligible"), you may be eligible for a Dual Eligible Special Needs Plan (D-SNP).
+These plans are specifically designed for people with limited income and resources, and they often come with richer benefits than standard Medicare Advantage plans — including more generous dental coverage.

 What Are the Waiting Periods?